polarity/bitwig-community-presets/README.md

 9. No beta presets (incase the break).
 Only presets saved in stable versions are allowed.

-Submissions can be posted in this channel or sent to me as a PM.
-The first compilation will be out the 1th of march.
+Submissions can be posted in the discord channel (https://discord.gg/ryNHwnx).
 Have fun!